Sov-trotter/GetC.jl/README.md

 #Credit

-All of this was written by [Jasper den Ouden](https://github.com/o-jasper).
-I simply put it into a Julia package.
-All credit goes to him.
+The original idea and version was developed by [Jasper den Ouden](https://github.com/o-jasper).
+The current implementation is a trimmed version with some updates for changes to Expr in Julia 0.2.

 Thanks to the [Julia team](http://julialang.org) for making Julia, a programming language that many have been longing for, whether they knew about it or not.